khanhvynguyen/Suicide_Detection_LLMs/README.md

 # IEEE BigData 2024 Cup: Detection of suicide risk on social media

-Code for our team (The Dual) solution to [IEEE BigData 2024 Cup: Detection of suicide risk on social media Competition.](https://competitionpolyu.github.io/).
+Code for our solution (team *The Dual*) to [IEEE BigData 2024 Cup: Detection of suicide risk on social media Competition](https://competitionpolyu.github.io/).

 Given a user post (\ie., text) *T*, our goal is to train a model that takes *T* as input to classify the suicide risk levels.
-Our method involves using Large Language Models (LLMs) with few-shot Chain-of-Thought prompting, and classification fine-tuning, as shown in following figure.
+Our method involves using Large Language Models (LLMs) with few-shot Chain-of-Thought prompting, and classification fine-tuning, as shown in figure below.

 ![alt text](https://raw.githubusercontent.com/khanhvynguyen/Suicide_Detection_LLMs/main/assets/overview.png?token=GHSAT0AAAAAACQNCCFPLFBRYPQDKELWAGYSZQLNYNQ)